We may earn a commission when you buy through links in our articles. Learn more.

 Cuphead Devil with a cigar in his mouth sitting in his chair with his hands clasped together

 When it comes to phase two, The Devil is now a giant that can summon a fiery axe that spins towards Cuphead.
 On top of this, there’s also a bat bomb for you to keep an eye out for.
-But wait, there’s more, as you can expect to see a load of poker chips fly at you too.
+But wait, there’s more!
+You can also expect to see a load of poker chips fly at you in phase two, too.

-If you’re still alive and kicking after all that, it’s time for phase three, in which the number of platforms available to you decreases to three, but The Devil chooses to send more of his minions in to finish the job.
+If you’re still alive and kicking after all that, it’s time for phase three.
+The number of platforms available to you decreases to three, but The Devil chooses to send more of his minions in to finish the job.
 Arguably, this phase is pretty easy, so if you’ve made it this far, then chances are you’re about to beat The Devil.

 Finally, you reduce The Devil to tears in phase four, and this becomes his primary attack as he tries to hurt you with his tears – quite a sight to behold if we’re honest.
 Anyway, just keep smacking away as you have been, and Cuphead’s Devil is done for.